A management approach to business performance improvement that blends the individual specialisms of Lean and Six Sigma

-Our PIABC Level 5 Diploma in Packaging Technology course costs £2995 +VAT at 20% where applicable.
+Our PIABC Level 5 Diploma in Packaging Technology course costs £3075 +VAT at 20% where applicable.
+However, if you book before the end of the year you can secure your place at the 2023 rate of £2995 +VAT.
 IOM3 members and subscribers to our Business Partner Programme are entitled to a discount of 10% on the course fee.

 There is an additional awarding body fee of £420 (VAT free).
 This covers your registration with PIABC, one sitting of each of the assessment methods and certification on completion of the qualification.